fbpx

-Vibration therapy has become a recent trend; however, it is not a new invention.
-It has been there for centuries.
+Vibration Therapy has become a recent trend; however, it is not a new invention.
+It has been around for centuries.

-The roots of modern vibration therapy can be traced back to Dr. Gustav Zander, a Swedish physician and mechanical engineer, who introduced it in the 1850s.
+The history of modern Vibration Therapy (Whole Body Vibration Therapy) can be traced back to Dr. Gustav Zander, a Swedish physician and mechanical engineer, who introduced it in the 1850s.

 Vibration plates, in their earliest forms, have been around for approximately 170 years.

-Vibration therapy is supported by over 300 studies indexed on PubMed, with especially strong evidence in the areas of;
+Vibration Therapy is supported by hundreds of studies indexed on PubMed, with especially strong evidence in the areas of:

 Where did Vibration Therapy start?

-The ancient Romans started exploring the benefits of rhythmic motion centuries ago.
+The ancient Greeks started exploring the benefits of rhythmic motion centuries ago.

-This was the beginning of controlled physical stimulation.
+This was the beginning of controlled Vibration Therapy.

 Vibration Therapy in the 21st Century